Moving Toward Sustainability in the Chemical Industry

 However, can your business access the required capital?
 Perhaps updating your organizational structure might impact sustainability outcomes for your company.
 Where might your company find the time and expertise to optimize talent—in your company and in the hiring market?

-Whether your company chooses an incremental path or an extensive and rapid transformation, remember effective change is strategic.
+Whether your company chooses an incremental path or an extensive and rapid transformation, remember that effective change is strategic.
 Explore the difficult questions as well as the low-hanging fruit to find opportunities that make sense for your business.
-Areas to begin might include:
+You must pace your initiatives and investments with shareholder expectations for returns.

 Do the work to first understand how proposed changes align with your company's long-term business goals and objectives.